CONGRATULATIONS TO FINALISTS IN RESPECT LIFE CONTEST

-One of the highlights of the month of February was our STEM Fair.
+One of the highlights of the winter was our STEM Fair.
 This year, the emphasis was on Science, Technology, Engineering and Math.
 Students in Grade 3 created inventions to make our lives easier.
 Grades 4,5 and 7 created Science projects which involved applying the scientific method to an idea or problem.
 Grade 6 worked as teams in the Great Elevator Extravaganza.
-Our 7th graders will take their projects to the Chaminade Science Fair in March.
-Congratulations to all for their hard work.

-OPEN HOUSES AT TRINITY REGIONAL SCHOOL - ALL CAMPUSES
+OPEN HOUSES AT TRINITY REGIONAL SCHOOL -East Northport Campus

 You are cordially invited to visit with us at our upcoming Open Houses: